siakaramalegos/nextjs-workshop-demo/readme.md

 - `start` - run the production application from the custom API server.js file,
 - `export` - generate the static export in development mode
 - `dev-static` - serve the contents of the static export folder on localhost:8080
-- `deploy` - generate the gh-pages production static export and deploy it to gh-pages
+- `deploy` - generate the gh-pages production static export and deploy it to gh-pages, including the `.nojekyll` dotfile

 ## Resources